menu

 An extraordinary 33.1% of the residents of the Camelot / Bee Creek neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-In addition, one of the unique characteristics of the Camelot / Bee Creek neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
+In addition, the Camelot / Bee Creek neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Camelot / Bee Creek neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 85.4% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.